Rozzie Bound Co-op is a multi-stakeholder co-operative with four worker owners and many consumer owners.

 Nina is a nonprofit professional with 20-plus years of leadership experience in the nonprofit sector, turned consultant for the last five years.
 Nina’s tenure has included strategic leadership roles with local and national nonprofits.
 These have ranged from annual budgets between $100K and $20M, a handful to hundreds of employees and multiple sites.
 Nina’s core passion, expertise, abilities, and commitment to the sector are grounded in the goal of integrating improved ways of operating so talent can focus their time and energy on bringing a mission to life.
 Nina consults for and has served on the boards of multiple nonprofits in the Greater Boston area.
 She has a BA from the University of Illinois-Urbana and is an alum of the University of Pennsylvania’s Executive Program for Social Impact Strategy.

-Talia Whyte (worker-owner)
+Talia Whyte

-Talia Whyte is a freelance journalist and web designer.
+Talia Whyte is a freelance journalist and marketing consultant.
 She is the owner of Global Wire Associate, a digital marketing communications firm.
 Her writing can be found in the Houston Chronicle, The Progressive, TheGrio, The Boston Globe, MSNBC, PBS, Al Jazeera English, among many other outlets.
 She is also Treasurer of the Friends of the Roslindale Branch Library (a Rozzie Bound Community Partner).
 Her website is taliawhyte.com.
 Browse Talia’s favorite books!